JayaswalPrateek/MyCSnotesForME/Data Strs.md

 - c++ STL is a collection of useful algorithms, data structures and functions related to them in form of template classes
 - c++ STL  has 4 things: containers, functions, algorithms and iterators
 	- containers are the classes for the data structures
-	- functions are primitive operations performed on the containers like push, pop
+		- container functions are primitive operations performed on the containers like push, pop
 	- algorithms are complex operations performed on the containers like search, sort
 	- iterators are used to access containers in a simpler way
 - to import all the containers and common header files like iostream etc, use `#include<bits/stdc++.h>`